 We host our applications and serve all of our customers from two redundant data centers in separate locations.
 We rely on third-party vendors to operate these data centers, which are designed to host mission-critical computer systems and have industry-standard measures in place to minimize service interruptions.
 Our technical operations staff manages the technology stacks supporting the Benefitfocus Platform and uses automated monitoring tools throughout our system to detect unusual events or malfunctions that could interfere with our customers' or partners' use of the Benefitfocus Platform.
 We monitor application health by verifying that all applications, interfaces and supporting middleware are operational.
-If our monitoring tools detect a problem, our technical operations staff receives notice, who responds immediately to diagnose and resolve the problem.
+If our monitoring tools detect a problem, our dedicated network operations center staff detect the issue and respond immediately to diagnose and resolve the problem.
 We take the security of our data and our systems very seriously, and we focus on minimizing the risk of vulnerabilities in our system at every level of software design and system and network administration.